 Do Betta Fish Need Air Pump?

-Even though betta fish don’t need an air pump, you still should have one in your storage.
-Because, air pumps have their use in special circumstances.
-In the rest of the article, I’ll talk about what does air pumps do, how are they different from a filter, and lastly, when do they come in handy.
+Even though betta fish don’t need an air pump, you should still have one in your storage.
+Air pumps are used in special circumstances.
+In the rest of the article, I’ll discuss what air pumps do, how they are different from a filter, and, lastly, when they come in handy.

 So, let’s get started.